UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

 Display
 =======

-The *Display* panel in the *Render* tab of the *Properties* editor lets the game developer specify whether the mouse cursor is shown during the game execution, and options to specify the framing style of the game to fit the window with the specified resolution.

 .. figure:: /images/game-engine_settings_render_display.png

    Display panel at the Render tab.

+The **Display** panel in the **Render** lets the game developer specify whether the mouse cursor is shown during the game execution, and options to specify the framing style of the game to fit the window with the specified resolution.

 Mouse Cursor
    Whether to show or not the mouse cursor when the game is running.
 Framing